 The amount of repetitions performed for a novice lifter is going to be different for someone with weightlifting experience under their belt.
 In either case, following a program or connecting with a personal trainer can help guide you on the right path for you and your specific goals.

-The National Strength and Conditioning Association uses the table below to outline recommended repetitions.
+The National Strength and Conditioning Association2 uses the table below to outline recommended repetitions.
 This table is based on your estimated one-rep max on deadlift.
-Even if you don’t know your one-rep max, the chart will give you a good estimation.
+Even if you don’t know your one-rep max, the chart can give you a good estimation.

-When taking into account your goals, the number of sets will change as well.
-For strength, 1 to 5 sets is appropriate since you’ll be lifting close to your one-rep max.
-For muscle mass, working in the 3-to-6 set range is ideal since you’ll be lifting at 60 to 70% of your one-rep max.
+The number of sets will change when taking your goals into account, as well.
+For strength, one to five sets is appropriate, since you’ll be lifting close to your one-rep max.
+For muscle mass, working in the three-to-six-set range can be ideal, since you’ll be lifting at 60 to 70% of your one-rep max.

 Deadlift Variations